 That brings us to the actual recording quality of the GoPro Hero 4 Session.
 Many say that overall the find the video quality a bit subpar due to its more saturated and fuzzy recording quality when compared directly to its competition, the GoPro Hero 4 Silver.
 Another thing to consider is the battery life.
 Though it seems that the Session actually runs a touch longer than the full-size cameras it does have a drawback.
 The Session has a built-in battery that has to be plugged directly into a power source.
 Whereas the full-size cameras have replaceable batteries that can be switched out on the fly.
 The Session has to take a break from activities to recharge.

 In the end we feel that your money is better spent with a different device such as the GoPro Hero 4 Silver.
-The Silver has better additional battery options, better picture quality, you can swap out the full case in the event you crack your lens protector; with the Session that’s just not an option as everything in built-in, and they both retail for about the same price.
+The Silver has better additional battery options and better picture quality.
+You can swap out the full case in the event you crack your lens protector.
+With the Session that’s just not an option as everything in built-in.
+They both retail for about the same price.
 In this case it just makes more sense to spend the same and get more for your money’s worth.
 However, if you’re looking for an additional angle type of camera that needs to fit into smaller laces for recording the Session is perfectly fit for those types of scenarios.

-Whether you’re looking for extra cash or to upgrade to a newer model you can sell GoPro cameras directly on our website in the most convenient way.
+Whether you’re looking for extra cash to upgrade your electronics you can sell GoPro cameras directly on our website in the most convenient way.
 Check out our quotes and if you like it submit an order on the site and get a free shipping label for your camera.

 GoPro Hero 4 Sesion – THE SMALLEST, LIGHTEST AND MOST CONVENIENT GOPRO, YET